klahrich/chiefhustler/content/diary/5-oil-and-gas.md

 The mental models say: renewable energy is preferable to fossil fuels, and we should make the transition as quickly as possible.

 The reality is: things take time.
 And renewables are just not efficient enough, yet.
-As Warren Buffet (him again!) said:
+As Warren Buffett (him again!) said:

 <blockquote>